Information for External Domestic Suppliers

-The University of South Australia (UniSA) is implementing a significant process change to streamline the receipt and payment of all invoices.
+The University of South Australia (UniSA) has implemented a significant process to streamline the receipt and payment of all invoices.

-2. The following key information must be included on the first page of the invoice or credit:
+2. The key information must be included on the first page of the invoice or credit:

 - ATTENTION TO: followed by either a contact name of

 university staff member OR

 School, Unit or area that the goods or services were provided to;

 - Your ABN (no smaller than 10 font size);